michain/dotcoin/README.md

 # dotcoin
 A simple and integrity blockchain implementation in Golang

-Important!!!
+<br>Important!!!
+Now we are not yet completed all code.
+<br>Important!!!
+Now we are not yet completed all code.
+<br>Important!!!
 Now we are not yet completed all code.

 ## Keys
 * Base block struct